 your skills, interests and experience, and the way you think and work.

 Following your portfolio submission, the

 exam takes place from 24th to 26th February 2021 between 10:00-18:00 via Zoom.
 You will work on a number of design-related

 tasks and you will have interviews with Anab Jain and the tutors of the class.

-We want you to design a robot companion and bring it as part of your portfolio.
-Your proposal should be
+Design your robot companion and bring it as part of your portfolio!

-an interesting interpretation of this topic and look at the human-machine relationship.
-We can’t wait to see your ideas!
+proposal should be an interesting interpretation of this topic, looking at the human-machine relationship.
+We can't wait to